liukidar/pcx/README.md

 ```

 If you are hosting the server remotely via SSH using VS Code, the port should be automatically forwarded to your machine.
 If not, you can do that manually in the "PORTS" tab of the VS Code terminal.
-In the future, we will host the docs of the latest commit on the main branch on PSSR.
-Link will follow.

 ## Contribute